benlubas/.dotfiles/README.md

   - install Jetbrains font from [Nerdfonts](https://www.nerdfonts.com/font-downloads)

-TODO: I still need to figure out the best way to handle oh-my-zsh, Not sure if I can just add a couple folders to this repo and call it a day or what.
+TODO: Need to figure out if there's an easy way for oh-my-zsh configuration and functionality to get brought along.